Parents & Family Members

 Be supportive and learn as much as you can by asking your student questions prior to and throughout their membership.
 It is important that you understand the financial commitment your student is making including the cost of membership, when monies are due, how the bill is paid, etc.

 Be an advocate for your student and encourage them to take advantage of all the opportunities their membership in the fraternity or sorority provides.
-Your awareness and education on their participation allows you to understand their experience, providing benefits to you and your student.
-Your student should never be asked or required to do anything that is violation of the state, local or federal law, Texas Tech University Code of Student Conduct, or do anything that would cause them harm.
+Your awareness and education on their participation allow you to understand their experience, providing benefits to you and your student.
+Your student should never be asked or required to do anything that is a violation of the state, local or federal law, Texas Tech University Code of Student Conduct, or does anything that would cause them harm.

 There will be several opportunities for you to participate in your student's fraternity or sorority through Parent/Family Weekends, Mother's Clubs, community service opportunities, awards recognition events, etc. We recommend you take advantage of these opportunities and attend events as appropriate.

 Is hazing a part of the fraternity and sorority culture at Texas Tech University?